rwengine/rwengine.github.io/_posts/2017-02-15-new-website.md

 of OpenRW.
 However, the project is not at that stage yet.
 Once we have a plan for producing releases, we'll update the site with links to them.

-A Big thanks to [Calinou](https://hugo.pro/) for creating this website.
+A big thanks to [Hugo Locurcio](https://hugo.pro/) for creating this website.

 If you want the freshest development as it happens, keep your eyes on the [GitHub repository](https://github.com/rwengine/openrw).